OpenTermsArchive/contrib-versions/Myspace/Privacy Policy.md

 Our Privacy Policy has changed.
 Please click here for a summary of the changes.

-**Effective Date:** This Privacy Policy was last revised on June 10, 2013.
+**Effective Date:** This Privacy Policy was last revised on May 19, 2014.

 Myspace LLC ("**Myspace**," "**we**," "**our**," or "**us**") recognizes the importance of consumer privacy and we take this issue seriously.
 Accordingly, we have designed this Privacy Policy (this "**Policy**") in a format that is easy to navigate so that you can better understand our privacy practices with respect to the information provided or collected on or through any of the Myspace Services that contain a link to this Policy.
 The Myspace Services are operated by Myspace, a company with a mailing address of 8391 Beverly Blvd., #349, Los Angeles, CA 90048, which is owned by the digital media company Interactive Media Holdings, Inc. ("**IMH**").
+IMH also owns, among other companies, Myspace's sister companies, Vindico LLC and Specific Media LLC.
+To review the privacy practices of Vindico LLC, Specific Media LLC, and certain other IMH affiliates, please click here and here.

 Please take a moment to familiarize yourself with this entire Policy prior to providing us with any information through the Myspace Services.
 Throughout the policy we use capitalized defined terms.
 These terms are intended to have the meaning given to them in the Policy.
 You should read the entire Policy, but to facilitate your review, here is a partial list of some of the key topics that are discussed in greater detail throughout the Policy.

 *   This Policy only applies to your activities on the Myspace Services that contain a link to the Policy, and it does not govern activities that are "offline" or unrelated to such Myspace Services.
 We encourage you to review the posted privacy policy on each of our websites and mobile applications prior to using them and providing us with information online.
 *   We collect certain information about you when you interact with the Myspace Services (_e.g._, Usage Information), both by directly asking you to provide us with such information and by automatically collecting it, including through the use of Web Technologies.
 Some of this information may be shared with third parties, including other Users and Visitors, advertisers, advertising related service providers and IMH affiliates.
-*   Third parties – including linked services (_e.g._, Twitter), advertisers, and advertising service providers –-may also collect certain information about you in connection with your use of the Myspace Services (_e.g._, Usage Information).
+*   Third parties – including linked services (_e.g._, Twitter), advertisers, and advertising service providers – may also collect certain information about you in connection with your use of the Myspace Services (_e.g._, Usage Information).
 *   Your media consumption activities (_e.g._, streaming and downloading music, streaming video, IPTV, digital video, _etc_.) may be tracked through your use of the Myspace Services, subject to some limited preference settings.
 We may retain, use and disclose this media content consumption information as provided below for up to two (2) years from the date in which you consent unless you otherwise withdraw your consent.
 If we obtain a new consent from you after the date that we obtain your original consent, this period will be extended for additional two (2) year periods each time we obtain a new consent from you.
 Please review the terms of our Video Privacy Policy, which supplements this Policy.
 *   You may be served with targeted advertising on the Myspace Services and on websites, applications, and other platforms owned or controlled by third parties based on information about you collected both on and off the Myspace Services, including advertisements based on your location and/or Usage Information.
 *   Any information collected about you in connection with your use of the Myspace Services may be transferred to the United States.
 If you are based outside of the U.S., you expressly consent to the processing of your information in accordance with the terms and conditions set forth in this Policy.